keygateio/keygate-jwt/README.md

 // all other standard properties are also accessible
 ```

-**IMPORTANT:** neither the key ID nor the algorithm can be trusted.
-This is an unfixable design flaw of the JWT standard.
+**IMPORTANT:** You can't trust the key ID, nor the algorithm

-As a result, `algorithm` should be used only for debugging purposes, and never to select a key type.
+As a result, `algorithm` should be used only for debugging purposes and never to select a key type.
-Similarly, `key_id` should be used only to select a key in a set of keys made for the same algorithm.
+Similarly, `key_id` should be used only to select a key in a set of keys for the same algorithm.

 ### Mitigations against replay attacks

 `keygate-jwt` includes mechanisms to mitigate replay attacks:

 - Nonces can be attached to new tokens using the `with_nonce()` claim function.
 The verification procedure can later reject any token that doesn't include the expected nonce (`required_nonce` verification option).
-- The verification procedure can reject tokens created too long ago, no matter what their expiration date is.
-This prevents tokens from malicious (or compromised) signers from being used for too long.
+- The verification procedure can reject tokens created too long ago, no matter their expiration date.
+This prevents tokens from malicious (or compromised) signers from being used too long.
 - The verification procedure can reject tokens created before a date.
-For a given user, the date of the last successful authentication can be stored in a database, and used later along with this option to reject older (replayed) tokens.
+For a given user, the date of the last successful authentication can be stored in a database and used later, along with this option, to reject older (replayed) tokens.

 ## Why yet another JWT crate